AppDaemon/appdaemon/DASHBOARD.md

 The layout command is intended to be visual in how you lay out the widgets.
 Each layout entry represents a row on the dashboard, each comma separated widget represents a cell on that row.

 Widgets can also have a size associated with them - that is the `(2x1)` directive appended to the name.
 This is simply the width of the widget in columns and the height of the widget in rows.
 For instance, `(2x1)` would refer to a widget 2 cells wide and 1 cell high.
-If you leave of the sizing information, the widget will default to (1x1).
+If you leave of the sizing information, the widget will use the `widget_size` dashboard parameter if specified, or default to `(1x1)` if not.
 HADasboard will do it's best to calculate the right layout from what you give it but expect strange behavior if you add too many widgets on a line.

 For a better visual cue you can lay the widgets out with appropriate spacing to see what the grid will look like more intuitively: